franticalien/P-Club-Tasks/Infosec/WRITEUP.md

 ![screenshot](./assets/ghidra.PNG)

-With the addition of another breaking point here, I repeat the above steps again to get the following result.
+With the addition of another breaking point here, I repeat the above steps to get the following result.
 ```
 (gdb) kill
 Kill the program being debugged? (y or n) y